Crestone Peak: Climbing

 Generally climbs of Crestone Peak or Crestone Needle start from a base camp at South Colony Lakes, east of the peak, accessed from the Wet Mountain Valley on the northeast side of the range.
 This route involves nearly 6,000 ft of elevation gain, and ascends to a large relatively flat area called "The Pool Table" (a few large rocks lie on the tundra, as if billiard balls) or the "Bears' Playground."
 Then it ascends a long gully on the northwest side of Crestone Peak, which involves some rockfall danger (hence a climbing helmet is suggested).
 Crestone Peak is one of the more dangerous fourteener climbs in Colorado; accidents occur often in the Crestones, some caused by falls or lightning (a daily summer occurrence in the Sangre de Cristos).

 Alternatively, the Cottonwood Creek route begins in the San Luis Valley and approaches the Crestones from the west.
 The route follows Cottonwood Creek to Cottonwood Lake.
-The trail starts out well defined, but after passing a south eastern tributary at approximately 11,1000ft it becomes faint, poorly maintained, and hard to follow for much of the upper route prior to rejoining the standard route from South Colony Lakes.
+The trail starts out well defined, but after passing a south eastern tributary at approximately 11,1000 ft it becomes faint, poorly maintained, and hard to follow for much of the upper route prior to rejoining the standard route from South Colony Lakes.
 From there, the South Face route of Crestone Peak is accessible.

 From Crestone Peak, it is a mildly technical (Class 5—rope recommended) ridge scramble to the summit of Crestone Needle, similarly in the other direction.
 However, Crestone Peak and Crestone Needle are more commonly climbed separately.

+Climate

+Crestone Peak has an Alpine climate (ET), as no month in that area has an average temperature greater than 10 C.

+The SNOTEL weather station, South Colony, lies in the eastern valley below Crestone Peak and Humboldt Peak (Colorado).
+Due to its lower elevation, South Colony has a comparatively warmer climate, with slightly shorter winters and 2 months averaging above 10 C. This means that it has a subalpine climate (Köppen Dfc), with long winters and cool, short summers.